iamwrong/knowledge_sharing/software_documentation/README.md

 does not look like much of a reason why implementation A is favored over B, does it?

-When you perform a _diff_ or a _blame_ over the code you want to understand why that specific change was done, therefore is critical the information is stored in the version control.
+When you perform a _diff_ or a _blame_ over the code, you want to understand why that specific change was done; therefore is critical the information is stored in the version control.

-Of course, you should put a reference to the ticket system if relevant and gives context, however the commit log should be enough.
+Of course, you should put a reference to the ticket system if it is relevant and gives context, however the commit log should be enough.

 ### The commit as a work unit

-Things might get easier if you see each commit as a work unit.
+Things might get easier if you see each commit as a work unit;
-Therefore each commit should only have related things.
+therefore each commit should only have related things.

-As guideline can you describe the all the changes happening in a single commit commit message?
+As guideline can you describe all the changes happening in a single commit commit message?
 * No => break into describable things
 * Yes => Would you be comfortable do a code review on a commit that size?